About Keystone Science School

 We find joy in teaching and learning.
 We live our mission and bring fun and laughter to everything we do, every day.
 We’re academic, but far from boring.

 We ask questions and seek solutions.
 We inspire critical thinking in each other and those with whom we work.
-By presenting topics and issues in a non-biased way, we provide tools to learn how to think, not what to think.
+We provide the tools to learn how to think, not what to think by presenting topics and issues in an inquiry-minded way.

 We are accountable.
 The numbers are equally as important as the mission.
 Transparency is critical and we keep a close eye on financial success.